clearxu/SPT/README.md

+# ANONYMOUS
-# Please note that this repository does not contain any information about any of the authors!
+# This version is for review only and does not contain any author information.
+# The full version will be uploaded after the acceptance of the paper.

 ## SPT